OSMNames/www.osmnames.org/api.md

 ## Nominatim compatible API

-The open-source OSMNames SphinxSearch system comes with an (incomplete implementation) of the API compatible with Nominatim, to simplify migration of existing clients.
+The open-source OSMNames SphinxSearch system comes with an (incomplete implementation) of the API compatible with Nominatim, to simplify migration of the existing web and mobile clients.

 <!---
 ## Get your free key